-All forms can be obtained from the Department of Local Government & Planning website
+All forms can be obtained from the Department of Infrastructure, Local Government and Planning website

-NOTE: The IDAS forms are the approved forms under the Act and must be used when making an application.
-There are also template forms however these are not mandatory (eg. Changing an approval)
+NOTE: The DA forms are the approved forms under the Planning Act 2016 and must be used when making an application.

-All applications must be accompanied by the applicable fee.
+All applications must be accompanied by the applicable fees.

 |Other Useful Links|

-Prelodgement Meetings are designed to provide the customer with detailed advice on proposals that are more complex, complicated and generally at a significant stage of their project/application development.
+Pre-lodgement Meetings are designed to provide the customer with detailed advice on proposals that are more complex and generally at a significant stage of their project/application development.

 To assist with lodging a Survey Plan to Council, please complete the below checklist.